-Polycystic Ovary Syndrome (PCOS) is surprisingly common among women today, affecting more than 10% of Caucasian women and 15-20% of African American, Hispanic women and indigenous Australian women.
-It’s no wonder then, that the effects of diet and lifestyle on PCOS are often in debate – in fact, the rise in unhealthy lifestyles could well be linked to a similar rise in PCOS.
+Polycystic Ovary Syndrome (PCOS) is surprisingly common among women today, affecting more than 10% of Caucasian women and 15-20% of African American, Hispanic women, and indigenous Australian women.
+It’s no wonder, then, that the effects of diet and lifestyle on PCOS are often debated – in fact, the rise in unhealthy lifestyles could well be linked to a similar rise in PCOS.
 Soy and soy-based products are players in this debate.

 With both staunch proponents and passionate objectors of soy, it can be difficult to find an answer to the controversial question – should you include soy in your food plan, or not?